BruceJ18/DSA-coursework/README.md

 # data-structures-and-algorithms-course-work
-all assignments given by a course on data structures and algorithms in Python.
+All assignments given by a course on data structures and algorithms in Python.